 The 10th China International Aviation and Aerospace Exhibition–popularly known as Airshow China–will be held in Zhuhai, Guandong from Nov.
 11-16, 2014.
 Started in 1996 as the Zhuhai Airshow, it has since been held biennially.
 It is the only international aerospace trade show in China with a flying display that is endorsed by the State Council in Beijing.

 A recent Boeing study predicted a demand for up to 23,000 single-aisle airliners over the next 20 years.
 For the three engine manufacturers involved in the seven single-aisle aircraft currently in development, the business case for developing all-new engines to power them has been more than justified.

-CFM International last week froze the design of the Leap engine variant destined to power Boeing’s new 737 Max narrowbody.
-The Snecma-GE joint venture has said it expects to achieve the first full engine test of the Leap-1B in the middle of next year, followed by initial flight-testing in 2015 and powerplant certification in 2016.
-Boeing expects the 737 Max to enter service in 2017.
+On May 2, CFM International froze the design for the Leap-1B engine that is to power Boeing’s 737Max narrowbody and, eventually, the Boeing Business Jets derived from the airliner.
+The engine manufacturer, which is a joint venture between Snecma and GE, has said it on track to achieve the first full engine test in mid-2014, followed by initial flight testing in 2015 and powerplant certification in 2016.
+The 737Max is due to enter service in 2017.